jkeohan/rctr-9-8-20/w02d03/intro-to-state.md

 #### :mag: Check for Understanding - 2min

-- Think about the following questions:
+- Take 2 minutes to think about and write your answers to the following questions:
   - What do we use `props` for?
   - What benefits do they provide when passing down multiple properties?
   - What limitations do they have?
-- Take a moment to write out your best answer for each question, 3 answers in total.
 - When asked slack your answer(s) in a thread created by the instructor

 <hr>